Imitation, proximity, and growth -- A collective swarm dynamics approach: Discrete Modeling of Innovation-Imitation Dynamics

 \end{itemize}

+{\it Remark}: \begin{itemize} \item[] As shown by Eq.(\ref{ADENS}), and contrary to the reaction-diffusion evolutions such as the equation derived in \cite{STALEY2011}, the collective log-productivity growth rate $\gamma$ does not depend on the amplitude of the diffusion $\sigma$, which affects only the shape of the traveling wave.\footnote{Due to the so-called Rankine-Hugoniot relation, it is known that for scalar hyperbolic conservation laws, to which the Burgers Eq.(\ref{BURGO}) belongs, the propagating speed of the traveling wave depends only on the boundary values of $\varphi(-\infty,t) =1$ and $\varphi(+\infty,t) =0$ (see \cite{BEDJAOUI2004}).}. \end{itemize}

-It is truly engrossing to observe the fundamentally different dynamical behaviors emanating in the two regimes {\it (A)} and {\it (B)} exposed above, the solutions of which are given by Eqs.(\ref{GENOBURO}) and (\ref{ADENS}}).
-Indeed, the variances $s^{2}(t)$ associated with Eqs.(\ref{GENOBURO}) and (\ref{ADENS}) can be explicitly written as:
+It is interesting to observe the fundamentally different dynamic behaviors emanating in the two regimes {\it (A)} and {\it (B)} exposed above, the solutions of which are given by Eqs.(\ref{GENOBURO}) and (\ref{ADENS}).
+The variances $s^{2}(t)$ associated with Eqs.(\ref{GENOBURO}) and (\ref{ADENS}) can be explicitly written as: